-query interfaces.
-For instance, as Figure 1(b) shows, bn.com is a deep Web site, providing several Web databases (a book database, a music database, among others) accessed via multiple query interfaces ("simple search" and "advanced search").
-Note that our definition of deep Web site did not account for the virtual hosting case, where multiple Web sites can be hosted on the same physical IP address.
-Since identifying all the virtual hosts within an IP address is rather difficult to conduct in practice, we do not consider such cases in our survey.
+Our survey distinguishes three related notions for accessing the deep Web- site, database, and interface: A deep-Web site is a Web server that provides information maintained in one or more back-end Web databases, each of which is searchable through one or more HTML forms as its query interfaces.
+For instance, as Figure 1(b) shows, bn.com is a deep-Web site, providing several Web databases (e.g., a book database, a music database, among others) accessed via multiple query interfaces (e.g., "simple search" and "advanced search").
+Note that our definition of deep Web site did not account for the virtual hosting case, where multiple web sites can be hosted on the same physical IP address.
+Since identifying all the virtual hosts within an IP is rather difficult to conduct in practice, we do not consider such cases in our survey.
 Our IP sampling-based estimation is thus accurate modulo the effect of virtual hosting.

-When conducting the survey, we first find the number of query interfaces for each Web site, then the number of Web databases, and finally the number of deep Web sites.
+When conducting the survey, we first find the number of query interfaces for each web site, then the number of Web databases and finally the number of deep Web sites.

 First, as our survey specifically focuses on online databases, we differentiate and exclude non-query HTML forms (which do not access back-end databases) from query interfaces.
 In particular, HTML forms for login, subscription, registration, polling, and message posting are not query interfaces.
-Similarly, we also exclude "site search," which many Web sites now provide for searching HTML pages on their sites.
-These pages are statically linked at the "surface" of the sites; they are not dynamically assembled from an underlying database.
-Note that our survey considered only unique interfaces and removed duplicates; many Web pages contain the same query interfaces repeatedly, for example, in bn.com, the simple book search in Figure 1(b) is present in almost all pages.
+Similarly, we also exclude "site search," which many Web sites now provide for searching HTML pages on their sites- These pages are statically linked at the "surface" of the sites; they are not dynamically assembled from an underlying database.
+Note that, our survey considered only unique interfaces and removed duplicates- Many Web pages contain the same query interfaces repeatedly, e.g., in bn.com, the simple book search in Figure 1(b) is present in almost all pages.

 Second, we survey Web databases and deep Web sites based on the discovered query interfaces.
 Specifically, we compute the number of Web databases by finding the set of query interfaces (within a site) that refer to the same database.
-In particular, for any two query interfaces, we randomly choose five objects from one and search them in the other.
+In particular, for any two query interfaces, we randomly choose 5 objects from one and search them in the other.
 We judge that the two interfaces are searching the same database if and only if the objects from one interface can always be found in the other one.
 Finally, the recognition of deep Web site is rather simple: A Web site is a deep Web site if it has at least one query interface.